-Back in 2005, many considered the now discontinued Towton hand-and-a-half sword to be one of the finest swords of its type available in our sub-US$300 budget.
+Back in 2005, many considered the original Towton hand-and-a-half sword to be one of the finest swords of its type available at its respective price point.

-There's no doubt that the Towton was certainly one of the most popular entry level swords; thanks in part to numerous favorable reviews featured on sites such as My Armory.com and Sword Forum International, where this hand-and-a-half sword was compared most favourably with swords costing twice as much as it's modest US$225 price tag.
+There's no doubt that the Towton was certainly one of the most popular entry level swords; thanks in part to numerous favorable reviews featured on sites such as My Armory.com and Sword Forum International, where this hand-and-a-half sword was compared most favorably with swords costing twice as much.

 But this sword had not only just impressed the sword buying community...